ibm-cloud-docs/monitoring/iam_grant_team.md

 ```
 {: codeblock}

+Where

+* `accessGroupName` is the acces group name.
+* `accessGroupGUID` is the GUID of the access group.

+You can run the command `ibmcloud iam access-groups` to get the list of names and corresponding GUIDs in the account.
+{: tip}

-And use the following JSON file:
+And use the following JSON file.

 ```
 {